 Children brought up by a single parent, a same-sex couple, or in an intergenerational household desire to bring people together and increase a sense of belonging.

 Family Diversity is Good for Everyone’s Mental Health

 Anyone can benefit from family diversity.
 When people spend time with others who are different, they become less fearful of the unknown.
 They learn what it means to be open-minded and accepting––and that knowledge helps them live healthier lives because they don’t feel as anxious about “the other.”

 They also learn that acceptance doesn’t come with strings attached.
-This type of upbringing not only increases their confidence; it also increases their ability to takes risks.
+This type of upbringing not only increases their confidence; it also increases their ability to take risks.
 This translates to how they run a business, where they live, how much they travel, and how they decide to view the world.

 There are huge mental health benefits for those raised in diverse homes because they’ve learned how to accept themselves.
 They don’t strive to perform.
-If anything, they know how to be present and be authentic without worrying about meeting someone else’s expectations.
+If anything, they know how to be present and authentic without worrying about meeting someone else’s expectations.